Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 1. Move T0 on the X axis so it is as near as possible over the marked dot, make a note of the X and Y co-ordinates, move the X axis out the way.
 1. Move T1 on the U axis so it is as near as possible over the marked dot, make a note of the U and Y co-ordinates.
 1. Subtract the U co-ordinates from the X co-ordinates and you have the rough offsets for U and Y. For the U value, increase or decrease the value of M208 Uxxx by the U offset, so that when the U axis is homed and then travels back to the spot it is above it for the same X co-ordinate as the X axis.
 For the Y co-ordinate add it to the G10 P1 Yx.x tool definition.
-1. with the new values in effect (either reboot after updating config.g or enter them into the gcode console to test them temporarily) repeat the testing above the dot, both axis should now be above the dot with the same X and Y co-ordinate.
+1. With the new values in effect (either reboot after updating config.g or enter them into the gcode console to test them temporarily) repeat the testing above the dot, both axis should now be above the dot with the same X and Y co-ordinate.

 Now the tools are roughly aligned, fine alignment can be conducted in a number of ways.
 One method is to print a dual extruder print with lines, or triangles of varying spacing and then work out where they align: